tkoide01/Pewlett-Hackard-Analysis/README.md

 1. The Number of Retiring Employees by Title
 2. The Employees Eligible for the Mentorship Program

-Then, based on the tables generated from Postgres, we will list up the numerical observation we can draw from the tables and answer several key questions of how the company should react to this upcoming "shilver tsunami" of retirements.
+Then, based on the tables generated from Postgres, we will list up the numerical observation we can draw from the tables and answer several key questions of how the company should react to this upcoming "silver tsunami" of retirements.
 ## Resources
 - Data Source: departments.csv, dept_emp.csv, dept_manager.csv, employees.csv, salaries.csv, titles.csv
 - Output Data: retirement_titles.csv, unique_titles.csv, retiring_titles.csv, mentorship_eligibility.csv